JayJersan/help/docs/getting-started/aws-cdr.md

 ---
-title: AccuKnox CDR for AWS – Deployment & Setup Guide
+title: CDR for AWS Setup Guide
 description: Accuknox CDR for AWS documentation
 ---

-# AccuKnox CDR for AWS – Deployment & Setup Guide
+# CDR for AWS Setup Guide

 !!! note "Remediation Setup"
     For remediation setup for AWS, Azure and GCP CDR please refer to the following links: